pegasone/pegasone.github.io/index.md

 These plots also suggest that, an almost flat <b>Active cases per million</b> curve is consistent with a <b>Positive rate</b> of 1%-2%.

-South America during this time told a very different story...
+Central and South America during this time told a very different story...
+More to come.

 ![Figure 7](/img/img006.png)